Murderer's Row (soundtrack)

-Murderer's Row is a soundtrack album to the motion picture of the same name by Argentine composer, pianist and conductor Lalo Schifrin recorded in 1966 and released on the Colgems label.
+Murderers' Row is a soundtrack album to the motion picture of the same name by Argentine composer, pianist and conductor Lalo Schifrin recorded in 1966 and released on the Colgems label.
 As with The Silencers, due to contractual arrangements Dean Martin's image is not on the album cover, nor is there any songs sung by him.
 His version of "I'm Not The Marrying Kind" that appears in the film is his Reprise album Happiness Is Dean Martin.